Skip to main content

 Alcohol Yes Yes

-Xyzal and Zyrtec warnings include somnolence, or sleepiness, and fatigue.
+Xyzal and Zyrtec warnings include somnolence (sleepiness) and fatigue.
 You should avoid driving until you know how you react to Xyzal or Zyrtec.
-You should not drink alcohol while taking Xyzal or Zyrtec, because the combination can affect alertness and cause impairment.
+You should not drink alcohol while taking Xyzal or Zyrtec because the combination can affect alertness and cause impairment.

-Xyzal or Zyrtec may also cause urinary retention and should be used with caution in patients with a prostate condition.
+Xyzal and Zyrtec may also cause urinary retention and should be used with caution in patients with a prostate condition.
 Consult your healthcare provider for medical advice if you have prostate problems.

 Xyzal and Zyrtec alternatives

-If Xyzal or Zyrtec do not work for you, there are other alternatives available.
+If Xyzal or Zyrtec do not work for you, other alternatives are available.
 You can speak to your healthcare provider for a recommendation.
 Examples of other antihistamines include:

-• Claritin (loratadine): Claritin can be used in adults and children two years and older.
+• Claritin (loratadine): Claritin is a nonsedating antihistamine and can be used in adults and children 2 years and older.

-• Allegra (fexofenadine): Allegra can be used in adults and children two years and older.
+• Allegra (fexofenadine): Allegra is also a nonsedating antihistamine and can be used in adults and children 2 years and older.

-• Benadryl (diphenhydramine): This is an older antihistamine and tends to have more side effects, such as sedation, drowsiness, tiredness, and impaired concentration and memory.
+• Benadryl (diphenhydramine): This is an older antihistamine and tends to have more side effects, such as sedation, drowsiness, tiredness, and problems with concentration and memory.
 The dose depends on age and indication.
-For a child, consult the pediatrician before using.

-If your symptoms include a stuffy nose (nasal congestion), you may want to try a nasal spray or an antihistamine/decongestant combination, such as:
+If your symptoms include a stuffy nose (nasal congestion), you may want to try a nasal spray, such as Flonase (fluticasone), or an antihistamine/decongestant combination, such as:

 • Claritin-D (loratadine/pseudoephedrine)